Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 ‘Simply click on the interactive tool and navigate to your desired location.
 You’ll notice landmarks like major roads, waterways and boundaries are clearly marked.
 Once you’ve found where you want to go, you can take the digital map out with you or print a copy of the page before you leave for the forest.’

-Connect with the Alberta Agriculture, Forestry and Rural Economic Development’s Forestry Division:
+Connect with the the Alberta government's Forestry Division:

 Was this page helpful?